 The soups sat atop wooden candle holders, complete with paper made ribbon labels.

 The entire food table was laid out underneath a gigantic fabric wall fox.

-To make this fox I enlarged a black and white photo at my local copy center which cost less than $2.
-I traced the template onto fabric, cut it out, and dredged the whole thing in fabric stiffener before hanging it on the wall to dry.
+To make this fox decal, perfect for a fox themed baby shower I enlarged a black and white photo at my local copy center which cost less than $2.
+I traced the template onto the fabric, cut it out, and dredged the whole thing in fabric stiffener before hanging it on the wall to dry.
 It only took about 3 hours to dry and was firmly attached in time for the party.
 Finding ways to make BIG design impacts for little dough is a huge part of my party passion.
-This would also be such a sweet addition to a nursery or other child’s space as temporary solution for a blank and lonely wall!
+This would also be such a sweet addition to a nursery or other child’s space as a temporary solution for a blank and lonely wall!

 The soup was served in small glasses instead of large bowls to encourage tasting.
 Guests were able to go back to the bar multiple times to enjoy each of the homemade soups.
 We livened up the glasses for the baby shower, by tying embroidery thread around them.

 A platter was set up with mozzarella and tomato toadstools in a forest of leafy greens.
 Along with the loaves we served Bread Spoons!
 As guests ate their soup the bread slowly melted away to reveal an actual spoon underneath- Tasty, functional and oh, so fun:)

 Branches were placed around the room decorated with reindeer moss balls.
 A homemade fox banner draped across our dessert-case.